r-medina/a-program-a-day/01-magor/README.md

 free).
 [Princeton's WordNet database](https://wordnet.princeton.edu/) doesn't have pronounciations either.

 Potential future work could be to make the output nicer and more helpful!
+Also, getting this to actually output words would be awesome.